solana-labs/solana/docs/src/apps/backwards-compatibility.md

   the first `PATCH` release of the previous `MINOR` version. (eg. v1.4.x will remain compatible back to v1.3.0)
-- Solana **DOES NOT** guarantee that software on _non-sequential_ `MINOR` version releases will always be compatible. _(For example, 1.3.x will likely not be compatible with 1.5.x)_
+- Solana **DOES NOT** guarantee that software on _non-sequential_ `MINOR` version releases will always be compatible. _(e.g. 1.3.x will likely not be compatible with 1.5.x)_
 - Solana software releases **DO NOT** strictly follow semantic versioning, details below.

+### Deprecation Process

+1. In any `PATCH` release (e.g. 1.3.x), a feature, API, endpoint, etc. will be marked as deprecated
+2. The next `MINOR` release (e.g. 1.4.0) will also contain the deprecation without breaking compatibility
+3. Finally, the following `MINOR` release (e.g. 1.5.0) may remove the deprecated feature in an incompatible way.

 ### Release Cadence